eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 in a different device, located in close proximity to the browser.
 If more than one matching attestation is found, the browser prompts the User to select one.
 As a next step, request data is sent to the corresponding Wallet Unit.
-Then, the Wallet Unit asks user concent and generates a presentation based on the selected exchange protocol.
+Then, the Wallet Unit asks user consent and generates a presentation based on the selected exchange protocol.
 The presentation is relayed back to the Relying Party's website.